 As discussed above, pursuant to the terms of a license agreement dated April 4, 2003 by and between us and NovaDel Pharma Inc., we have the rights to develop NovaDel's proprietary lingual spray technology to deliver propofol for preprocedural sedation.
 The license agreement with NovaDel requires us to make certain license and milestone payments, as well as pay royalties.
 See "Item 1.
 Business - Lingual Spray Propofol."
-During 2003, we paid aggregate license fees of \$500,000 to NovaDel under the license agreement.
+During 2003, we paid aggregate license fees of \$500,000 to NovaDel under the license agreement, but during 2004 did not make any payments to NovaDel under the agreement.
 Lindsay A. Rosenwald, who beneficially owns more than 10 percent of our common stock, also beneficially owns in excess of 20 percent of the common stock of NovaDel and may therefore be deemed to be an affiliate of that company.